-Create a Compute Instance in a distributed compute region
+Create a Linode in a distributed compute region

 This topic focuses on distributed compute regions.
-If you need help creating and deploying a Compute Instance to a core compute region, see Create a Compute Instance.
+If you need help creating and deploying a Linode to a core compute region, see Create a Linode.

-Creating a Compute Instance in a distributed compute region follows a process similar to creating a Compute Instance in a core compute region, with key differences in the available plan types and services.
+Creating a Linode in a distributed compute region follows a process similar to creating a Linode in a core compute region, with key differences in the available plan types and services.

-You can deploy a Dedicated CPU Compute Instance in a distributed compute region using Cloud Manager, the Linode API, or the Linode CLI.
-You can also use our official Terraform Provider to provision Akamai cloud computing Environments.
+You can deploy a Dedicated CPU Linode in a distributed compute region using Cloud Manager, the Linode API, or the Linode CLI.
+You can also use our official Terraform Provider to provision Akamai Cloud resources.

-This guide walks you through creating a Compute Instance in a distributed compute region using Cloud Manager.
+This guide walks you through creating a Linode in a distributed compute region using Cloud Manager.

 - Open the Create form in Cloud Manager